vadbars/golosbot/README.md

 # golosbot
+DON't WORK NOW!
 Simple chrome extension that upvotes the best contents when you go to golos.io/created/ for you.
 It helps get as many curation rewards as possible on your favorite social network.

 Just install/enable the extension in chrome, go to steemit.com and login on an account.
 Finally just visit:
 ```